keyes-timothy/tidytof/README.md

 conditions in each of our clusters.
 This is a Differential Expression Analysis (DEA) and can be performed using `{tidytof}`’s `tof_dea` verb.
-As above, we can use paired t-tests with multiple-hypothesis correction to to test for significant differences in each of our signaling markers.
+As above, we can use paired t-tests with multiple-hypothesis correction to to test for significant differences in each cluster’s expression of our signaling markers between stimulation conditions.

 ``` r
 signaling_markers <-